A Look inside the Courtroom during Oral Arguments on the Ministerial Housing Allowance

 Though we won’t know the final outcome until the court issues its opinion, you can be assured that Alliance Defending Freedom (ADF) and the numerous attorneys involved put their best foot forward in advocating for the constitutionality of the ministerial housing allowance.

-The ADF Church Alliance exists for times like these.
+The ADF Church & Ministry Alliance exists for times like these.
 In just two short weeks, we were successfully able to mobilize the Church with nearly 8,900 pastors signing our brief to the Seventh Circuit in support of the ministerial housing allowance.
 Thank you to all who engaged and participated.
 We believe the illustration of your signatures will have a significant impact on the court’s ultimate decision.

 As always, we will update you immediately when the court makes its final decision.